A Billion Works of Art

 • Are we talking about the same person ?

-There are a lot of people who have made the billion artworks, and their art is held around the world by many different institutions.
-How do we know that the artist in one collection is the same artist as in another collection ?
+There are a lot of different people who have made the billion artworks we now can see, and all their artworks are held around the world by many different institutions.
+How do we know if the artist in one collection is the same artist as in another collection ?

 Future Notes